 The sad fact of our consumer protection laws, is that you get more consumer protection buying a fridge at Argos than you do handing over tens of thousands to a so called Guru.
 You also get more consumer protection buying that fridge than you do if you buy a new BUILT property from a major housebuilder.

+The Freedom of Information Act, has given me insight into local planning matters, often controversial issues, I’ve learned about before the news story hits the media.
 Knowledge of local planning matters and the politics and gossip effecting the property business in your area is important to know and you can get all this information before it hits the newspapers by following:

 www.whatdotheyknow.com which gives an insight into all the Freedom of Information requests at your Local City Council.
-You can set alerts, to get emailed when certain topics interest to you arise.
+You can set alerts, to get emailed when certain topics of interest to you arise.